There is a subtle but important difference between naming something and explaining something.

 - At the end of the 60 seconds, the Opposing team get an opportunity to earn bonus points.
 They get 20 seconds to describe as many of the Skipped cards as possible

-- If the Describer breaks any of 3 the rules, the card is immediately discarded.
-No points can be earned on Discarded cards
+- If the Describer breaks either rule, the card is immediately discarded.
+No points can be earned on discarded cards